alexcritschristoph/Qiime16sTutorial/README.md

 **The basic question we will answer**: *How many species are in each sample?*

 Alpha diversity describes the diversity of species in a single sample or environment.
 A straightforward measure of alpha diversity in microbial ecology is the number of OTUs identified per sample, which is similar to a species richness metric.
-Other metrics used involve the shannon diversity (a measure of entropy),  and chao1, a measure which predicts OTU richness at high depth of sequencing.
+Other metrics used include shannon diversity (a measure of entropy),  and chao1, a measure which predicts OTU richness at high depth of sequencing.
 We also will generate rarefaction plots, because alpha diversity increases with sequencing depth, and thus to compare alpha diversity between two or more samples which may have unequal sequence depth, we plot alpha diversity versus number of included sequences and compare the plotted curves.
 The chaos metric should estimate the theoretical asymptotic limit of the curve for OTU richness.
 To plot alpha rarefaction curves and calculate observed OTUs, shannon, and chao1 metrics, we can just run:

 ```
 cat 'alpha_diversity:metrics observed_species,shannon,chao1' > parameters.txt